Seagate/cortx/doc/ProvisionReleaseBuild.md

    ```
    sudo hostnamectl set-hostname deploy-test.cortx.com
    ```
-   - Please use this hostname to make reduce issues further on in the process.
+   - Please use this hostname to avoid issues further in the bootstrap process.
    - Make sure the hostname is changed by running `hostname -f`

 - Disable SElinux by running,